foss-scribe/alashiya/docs/religion/calendar.md

 ---
 title: Calendar of Alashiya
-description: The Calendar of Alashiya, including the major religious festivals celebrated in honour of the major gods and goddesses.
+description: "The Calendar of Alashiya, including the major religious festivals celebrated in honour of the major gods and goddesses.""
 layout: article
 date: 2024-11-24
 ---